 Most products made today do not process the video signals correctly and stretch or upscale the video for modern displays.
 They are generally used for connecting game consoles to monitors or televisions.

 The golden period of products for capturing analogue TV and AV content was between the year 2000 and 2010.
 A lot of this older hardware can be found for very cheap or free these days.

 Leadtek made a lot of models over these years and work well for this type of work.
-Other brands are also available, many used a Conexant chip for AV processing.
+Other brands are also available, many used Conexant or Phillips/NXP chips for AV processing.

 Leadtek Models and Drivers